Albany International: 1947–1969: International expansion

 The end of the war and the return to prosperity opened up new economic possibilities for many American firms, and Albany Felt was no exception.
 Parker realized that the company would need to start producing its fabrics closer to its increasingly distant customers.
-By 1947 extra production capacity was opened up in the Albany, and the main building was expanded yet again to increase office space the next year.
+By 1947 extra production capacity was opened up in Albany, and the main building was expanded yet again to increase office space the next year.
 Four years later, with the company having built up a large enough customer base in Canada, it created a Canadian subsidiary and built a 90000 sqft plant in Cowansville, Quebec, its first expansion outside the Capital District.

 It was soon followed by a plant in the Southeast and, in 1954, the last expansion of the Menands corporate headquarters building.
 During the next two decades, Albany Felt entered even more foreign markets in a production capacity.
-Joint ventures brought the company to Latin America, Scandinavia, France, the Netherlands and Australia, as well as into product lines beyond industrial felt.
+Joint ventures brought the company to Latin America, Scandinavia, France, the Netherlands, and Australia, as well as into product lines beyond industrial felt.

 This growth led to a major turning point in the company's history.
 In 1969 management found itself confronted with a hostile takeover attempt.
 To fend it off, Albany Felt merged with Wisconsin's Appleton Wire Works, another manufacturer of paper machine clothing, and Swedish feltmaker Nordiska Maskinfilt.
 The new company was renamed Albany International.
 It had 6,242 employees, twice as many as Albany Felt had had before, and became the world's first company that provided fabrics for all stages of the papermaking process worldwide.